-- (c) A member is not entitled to vote on a resolution if, under the Corporations Act the notice which called the meeting specified that: - (i) the member must not vote or must abstain from voting on the resolution; or - (ii) a vote on the resolution by the member must be disregarded for any purposes. - (d) If the member referred to in rule 7.13(c) or a person acting as proxy, attorney or Representative of that member does tender a vote on that resolution, their vote must not be counted. - (e) An objection to the validity of a vote tendered at a general meeting must be: - (i) raised before or immediately after the result of the vote is declared; and - (ii) referred to the chair of the meeting, whose decision is final. - (f) A vote tendered, but not disallowed by the chair of a meeting under rule 7.13(e), is valid for all purposes, even if it would not otherwise have been valid. - (g) The chair may decide any difficulty or dispute which arises as to the number of votes which may be cast by or on behalf of any member and the decision of the chair is final.
+- (e) If the member referred to in rules 7.13(c) or 7.13(d) or a person acting as proxy, attorney or Representative of that member does tender a vote on that resolution, their vote must not be counted. - (f) An objection to the validity of a vote tendered at a general meeting must be: - (i) raised before or immediately after the result of the vote is declared; and - (ii) referred to the chair of the meeting, whose decision is final. - (g) A vote tendered, but not disallowed by the chair of a meeting under rule 7.13(f), is valid for all purposes, even if it would not otherwise have been valid. - (h) The chair may decide any difficulty or dispute which arises as to the number of votes which may be cast by or on behalf of any member and the decision of the chair is final.